 Keep Wildlife Wild

-Feeding animals at Pinnacles National Monument is not only unhealthy for park wildlife, it can also be dangerous for humans.
+Feeding animals at Pinnacles National Park is not only unhealthy for park wildlife, it can also be dangerous for humans.
 Please avoid the temptation to feed park animals.

 Animals that are fed by humans may become aggressive.
 Each year at Pinnacles Campground, there have been injuries caused by raccoons that have become accustomed to getting handouts from campers.
 Other animals that can often be spotted begging are squirrels, magpies, and jays.

 Nocturnal animals roam the campground in the evening hours, looking for food that hasn't been stowed properly.
 Keep your food and all scented items in your vehicle where pigs and raccoons can't get at them.

 In campsites and at trailheads and picnic areas, squirrels will often approach people to beg for food.
 Squirrels can pose a serious threat to humans.
 They can transmit diseases such as rabies and bubonic plague, even if you don't make contact with them.